Bus lane and access restrictions

 The scheme involves automatic number plate recognition (ANPR) traffic enforcement cameras being used in two city centre locations for the purpose of enforcing traffic restrictions.

-Starting from 1 August 2013, cameras will be used in Coppergate to enforce the access restriction in place between the junction with Castlegate and the junction with Piccadilly.
-These will enable City of York Council (CYC) to detect offenders, secure evidence and allow for civil prosecutions to be carried out during the times of operation.
+Cameras are used in Coppergate to enforce the access restriction in place between the junction with Castlegate and the junction with Piccadilly.
+These enable us to detect offenders, secure evidence and allow for civil prosecutions to be carried out during the times of operation.

 What will the cameras be used for?